zakia16/CS1336-Computer-Science-I/README.md

 # CS1336-Computer-Science-I

 Hearing my students constantly struggle with the high cost of zBooks got me thinking: why not just build an alternative myself?
-After a year of development, the results have been incredibly rewarding, and I have seen a dramatic positive shift in my student feedback.
 I am happy to share that this resource is now
 I’ve officially made it open-source so other educators and students can benefit.
 Please feel free to use and share it!